 In Access Bank, all businesses must have a documented and approved Risk Rating Process for deriving risk ratings for all obligors and facilities (including those covered under Credit Programs).
 The Risk Rating Process is the end-to-end process for deriving ORRs and FRRs and includes models, guidelines, support adjustments, collateral adjustments, process controls, as well as any other defined processes that a business undertakes in order to arrive at ORRs and FRRs.
 Risk rating process of each business must be in compliance with the Bank's Risk rating Policy and deviations must be explicitly approved.
 Establishing the Risk Rating Process is the joint responsibility of the Business Manager and the Credit Risk Manager associated with each business.
 The process must be documented and must be approved by the Management Credit Committee.

-The Risk Rating Process for each business must be reviewed and approved every three years, unless more frequent review is specified as a condition of the approvals.
+The Risk Rating Process for each business must be reviewed and approved annually, unless more frequent review is specified as a condition of the approvals.
+A more frequent review may be necessary when there is any new information that impacts on a borrower's rating e.g. release of interim audited financial statements or changes in business profile.
 Interim material changes to the Risk Rating Process, as determined by the Credit Risk Manager for the business, must be re-approved.
 Risk Rating Scale and external rating equivalent Access Bank operates a 12-grade numeric risk rating scale.
 The risk rating scale runs from 1 to 8.
 Rating 1 represents the best obligors and facilities and rating 8 represents the worst obligors and facilities.
-The risk rating scale incorporates sub-grades and full grades reflective of realistic credit migration patterns
+The risk rating scale incorporates sub-grades and full grades reflective of realistic credit migration patterns.